-Dock operations are often one of the busiest places in a facility, with trucks loading and unloading product multiple times a day.
+Dock operations in material handling or distribution centers are often one of the busiest places in a facility, with trucks loading and unloading product multiple times a day.
 Working conditions can also be extreme if the docks are located outdoors, requiring them to move material in all kinds of weather—cold, heat, rain and even snow.
 These factors can fatigue employees working in dock operations, placing them a greater risk for falls from elevated places - the lifts and the dock itself included.

 The operation at a loading dock traditionally consists of a tractor trailer backing up to an elevated section of the building so material can be loaded/unloaded from the trailer.
 When the trailer is in place the elevated area remains safe, but once the trailer drives away there is an exposed ledge at the end of the elevated loading dock.
 Because this ledge is elevated it needs to be secured.

 A dual-gate system typically used to secure the ledges of pallet drop areas on elevated work platforms would create a permanent safe environment but this system would interfere with the workflow of moving material through the area so it is not an option here.
 So one solution is to install a single-gate system that rolls, slides or pivots closed.
 This is an improvement over having nothing in place but it is only of any value when the gate is closed.
 Because this type of system depends on someone to remember then make an effort to close the gate, the gate is often left open.
 This means the truck can drive away and the area can be unsecured.

 The best safety solution is a single-gate system that the employee on the loading dock is able to raise and lock open only when the tractor trailer is in place.
 Then this gate system automatically closes once the truck drives away from the area.
 This allows the operator to control when they want to open the gate, but makes sure the ledges remains secure when there is no truck in position.